xonq/rabies/nextclade/minimal-dataset/README.md

 # Included clades

-Clades were incorporated into this dataset referencing RABV-GLUE metadata (referenced 2025/06/01).
-Samples were classified as a particular clade if they were directly referenced within the metadata, or if they were descendants of the most-recent common ancestor of a monophyletic clade of classified tips.
+Accessions were assigned particular clade if the accession was directly classified within the metadata, or if the accession is a descendant of the most-recent common ancestor of a monophyletic clade of classified accessions.
 The following are the accounted clades, except where exclusion criteria are noted:

 | Clade | Subclade | Exclusion Criteria |
 |-------|----------|-------------------|